 |Yoursme Nylon||1/4" x 50 Feet||8,000 LBS|

 Thanks to advancements in synthetic technology, winch ropes made from durable fibers have become just as strong as the steel cable alternatives.
-Premium examples are known to have a pull rating of 20,000 LBS and over.
+Many of the premium examples are known to have a pull rating of 20,000 LBS, which is very impressive.

 Below is a list of the best synthetic winch ropes that will provide a reliable, safe and strong method of pulling from your winch.